Sefton Track/Waimoku Track Loop

-Time: 2 hr
+Time: 2 to 3 hr

 From New Plymouth, follow Devon Street West south, continuing on coastal SH45, 5 km past Oakura.
 Turn off at the signposted access road.

 This track leads up through forest to the Patuha Trig (682 m) offering great views along the coast and up to Mt Taranaki.
 The last 100m section of track to the trig is a scramble up an exposed rocky section which some people may find a challenge.
 An easier alternative route up to the trig is via the Davies Track.